 Candles are especially popular over the Christmas holiday period, be careful to make sure your cat can't get close to lit candles.

-Please note, your cat isn't a novelty item & it's dangerous to try & decorate your cat with ribbons etc.
+Please note, your cat isn't a novelty item and it's dangerous to try and decorate your cat with ribbons etc.

 Holly, mistletoe, poinsettias are all popular plants to have in the home at Christmas, especially in the northern hemisphere.
 These plants are toxic to cats so should be placed where your cat can't get to them.
 Please see our page on common household toxins for an extensive list of toxic and nontoxic plants.

-Many cat owners enjoy giving their cat the occasional treat of "human" food & generally this doesn't harm the cat.
+Many cat owners enjoy giving their cat the occasional treat of "human" food and generally this doesn't harm the cat.
 However, it is important to remember that some foods which are fine for humans to eat can be toxic to cats.
 The odd sliver of chicken or turkey (off the bone) is fine, however, it really isn't a good idea to give them large quantities of such food as this can lead to gastrointestinal problems.
-Never give your cat cooked chicken or turkey bones, these bones can splinter & can become lodged in your cat's throat or puncture the intestines & stomach.
+Never give your cat cooked chicken or turkey bones, these bones can splinter and can become lodged in your cat's throat or puncture the intestines and stomach.
 Chocolate is toxic to cats, the darker the chocolate, the more toxic.
-Chocolate contains both caffeine & theobromine, which are both toxic.
-If you suspect your cat has eaten chocolate watch for signs of restlessness & vomiting, if in doubt, see your vet.
+Chocolate contains both caffeine and theobromine, which are both toxic.
+If you suspect your cat has eaten chocolate watch for signs of restlessness and vomiting, if in doubt, see your vet.

-Cats will often scavenge for food in the garbage so be aware that if you've covered your turkey with foil & thrown it in the bin, your cat may drag it out & chew on it which could make the cat sick.
+Cats will often scavenge for food in the garbage so be aware that if you've covered your turkey with foil and thrown it in the bin, your cat may drag it out and chew on it which could make the cat sick.
 Cooked turkey bones will also attract your cat.
-Be aware of this & if possible, take your food scraps etc., to your outside bin.
+Be aware of this and if possible, take your food scraps etc., to your outside bin.

-Ribbons etc., pose the same problem as tinsel, if eaten, it may lead to intestinal blockages.
-It's important to ensure all ribbons/wrap etc., are safely disposed of.
+Ribbons etc., pose the same problem as tinsel, if eaten, it may lead to gastrointestinal blockages or telescoping of the intestines.
+It is important to ensure all ribbons/wrap etc., are safely disposed of.

 Some cats love the attention of visitors, others find strangers in their house stressful.
-Christmas is often a busy time with visitors coming & going.
-Be mindful of your cat's feelings & give the cat the option of somewhere quiet to escape to should the need arise, this is particularly important if your friends & relatives have young children.
+Christmas is often a busy time with visitors coming and going.
+Be mindful of your cat's feelings and give the cat the option of somewhere quiet to escape to should the need arise, this is particularly important if your friends and relatives have young children.

 There are a growing number of pet sitters available these days.
-They will come over once or twice a day to feed & play with your cat & to clean the litter tray.
+They will come over once or twice a day to feed and play with your cat and to clean the litter tray.
 I find this most suitable when going away for a few days.

 If you are going away for an extended period of time you may want to consider asking a friend or relative to house sit.

-Whichever option you take, make sure you leave a phone number where you can be contacted & your vet's telephone number in case of an emergency.
+Whichever option you take, make sure you leave a phone number where you can be contacted and your vet's telephone number in case of an emergency.

 Kittens as gifts